akash18tripathi/Clustering-Exploration-on-Fashion-MNIST/README.md

 ## Description

 This repository contains a Jupyter Notebook that explores various clustering techniques applied to the Fashion MNIST dataset.
+If you are unable to render Notebook on github, then alternatively,you can view this notebook on [Notebook](https://nbviewer.org/github/akash18tripathi/Clustering-Exploration-on-Fashion-MNIST/blob/main/Clustering%20Exploration.ipynb)

 The notebook consists of three parts:

 ### Part 1: K-means Clustering